 Many people seriously weigh up the pros and cons of progressing their employment tribunal claim.
-So if you are in this difficult scenario right now below is some guidance to help in your deliberations;
+If you are in this difficult scenario right now below is some guidance to help in your deliberations;

-Submitting an Employment Tribunal Claim is now free and online and it will not cost you anything to submit a claim form through ACAS, however, you will have to complete an early conciliation form first.
-This is online also and fairly painless.
+Submitting an Employment Tribunal Claim is free and online and will not cost you anything to submit through ACAS, however, you will have to complete an early conciliation form first.
+This is also available online.

-ACAS conciliators are trained and will help you articulate your claim and approach your ex- employer on your behalf and there is no cost to this service also.
+ACAS conciliators are trained and will help you articulate your claim and approach your ex- employer on your behalf and there is also no cost to this service.

-- Standing up for your beliefs and what is owed to you- Be David, in David in Goliath, Someone has to!
+- Standing up for your beliefs and what is owed to you

 If you have been treated badly or are owed money, sometimes the right thing to do is also the harder thing to do.
-Don’t feel like you are making a fuss, you are also standing up for the people that come after you and showing that principles and fair treatment are worth fighting for along with any compensation or owed monies.
+Don’t feel like you are making a fuss you are showing that principles and fair treatment are worth fighting for along with any compensation or owed monies.

 These days, you don’t need an expensive lawyer to fight your case.
-Employment tribunals are much less formal than courts and judges will be sympathetic and listen all you need to do is show where you have suffered wrong doing.
-You don’t need to be Perry Mason to show poor treatment and effectively make your case.
-HR Solver can also help you along with articulating the points and pulling the evidence together.
+Employment tribunals are much less formal than courts, and judges will be sympathetic and listen, all you need to do is show where you have suffered wrong doing.
+HR Solver can help you with articulating the points and pulling the evidence together.

 Monetary awards at tribunal can often be quite underwhelming unless you have years of service, have been discriminated against and unfairly dismissed.

-If you have questions on whether you have a potential employment tribunal case for unfair dismissal or constructive dismissal download the HR Solver app today and you can chat with our experts who can also help you along your journey.
+If you have questions on whether you have a potential employment tribunal case for unfair dismissal or constructive dismissal download chat with our HR and employment law experts who can help you.